buildist/CTFServer/README.md

 A Minecraft Classic server software made by Jacob_ based upon OpenCraft 0.2.

+# Issue Reporting
+Please tag your issue appropriately and give as much information as possible so that dev's will have an easier time debugging and fixing the issue.

+# Contributing Guidelines
+1. Please make an issue if there is not already one in
+2. When working on an issue, please assign yourself so that others know not to work on it.
+3. Don't take other peoples issues without permission (unless it's been a long time and nothing has been done on it)
+4. Please create a separate branch (off of master), and merge request for that issue when working on it.
+That way the master branch is always in a working state.
+You can use the branch/merge request creation tool that is on an issue.
+In fact, please do, this keeps branch names consistent, and will set things up properly so that when the branch is merged, the issue is also automatically closed.
+5. Merge your branch into master through merge requests (even if you are a maintainer).
+This helps keep things consistent and helps keep track of what commits go with what issue.

 # Setting up the Development Environment
 ## IntelliJ
 ### Importing the project